FredrikBakken/MyReadWriteSpeed/README.md

 # MyRWTool

-### Current Status:

-**NOT RECOMMENDED TO USE.** Found issues related to using up the space in the C:/ drive during runs.

 ![alt tag](http://fredrikbakken.no/MyRWTool.png)

 MyRWTool is a open-source software tool developed in Java to easily test the read/write throughput of your local drives.
 The software is developed with an easily operated GUI designed in JavaFx.